 The fair value of option grants is determined at date of grant, using the Black-Scholes option pricing model with the assumptions listed below.
-The volatility factor used in the Black-Scholes option pricing model is based on historical stock price fluctuations and the risk free interest rate is based on U.S. treasury rates appropriate for the expected term.
+The volatility factor used in the Black-Scholes option pricing model is based on historical stock price fluctuations and the risk-free interest rate is based on U.S. treasury rates appropriate for the expected term.
 Dividend yield and expected volatility are estimated using historical amounts that are anticipated to be consistent with current values.
-Expected life of option is based on the life of the option agreements.
-Based on these valuations, the Company recognized compensation expense of \$288,396 and \$177,937 during fiscal 2012 and 2011, respectively, related to the options that vested during such time period.
-As of August 31, 2012, the total compensation cost for nonvested options not yet recognized in the Company's consolidated statements of operations was \$28,076.
-That cost is expected to be recognized over an expected weighted-average period of one year.
-Stock-based compensation expense of \$28,076 is expected to be recognized during fiscal 2013, based on outstanding options as of August 31, 2012.
+Expected life of the option is based on the life of the option agreements.
+Based on these valuations, the Company recognized compensation expense of \$454,015 and \$306,451 during fiscal 2014 and 2013, respectively, related to the options that vested during such time period.
+As of August 31, 2014, the total compensation cost for nonvested options not yet recognized in the Company's consolidated statements of operations was \$286,584.
+Stock-based compensation expense of \$207,331 is expected to be recognized during fiscal 2015, based on outstanding options as of August 31, 2014.
 Future option grants will impact the compensation expense recognized.
+Stock-based compensation expense is included in general and administrative expense on the consolidated statements of operations.